 Press yourself back up and back to the original Downward Dog position.

-This is one of the most challenging and effective
+This is one of the most challenging and effective body-weight triceps exercises you can do.

 Start in a plank position with your forearms on the ground, shoulder-width apart.
 Your body should be in a straight line from your ankles to your head.